-Land Transect 1 was taken on a road of the island which lay in a South-east to North-west direction as shown in the map below.
-The transect starts from, approximately 1m in the South-eastern lagoon of the island and ends approximately 20m in the North-western lagoon.
-The island is elevated by about 1m near the North-eastern end.
+Land Transect 1 was taken on a road of the island which lay in a North-west to South-east direction as shown in the map below.
+The transect starts from, approximately 45m in the North-western lagoon of the island and ends approximately 40m in the South-eastern lagoon.
+The transect shows that the island is generally level, but with a gradual mound just before the middle of the island.
+The South-eastern end of the island is the highest point along the transect and also has a steeper and deeper slope compared to the North-western side of the island along the transect.